What is a Pilates Ball?

 3. Pilates Ball Chest Lift

 Mastered the Pilates chest lift already?
-Why not try this popular Pilates exercise with a pilates ball for an extra core burn.
+Why not try this popular Pilates exercise with a Pilates ball for an extra core burn.

 The exercise:

-- Start by lying on your back with the pilates ball half inflated and in the centre of your spine around bra-line level.
+- Start by lying on your back with the Pilates ball half inflated and in the centre of your spine around bra-line level.
 Have your knees bent and feet flat on the floor.
 Interlace your fingers behind your head and keep your elbows wide but within your peripheral vision.

 - Breathe in, on your exhale, slide your ribs towards your pubic bone and come into a small sit up, with your gaze just above your knees.

-- Slowly lower back down over the pilates ball.
+- Slowly lower back down over the Pilates ball.

 - Aim for 6-8 repetitions and try to build to 3 sets.